pantheon-systems/documentation/style-guide.md

 There are many modules and themes available in Drupal.
 For more information, see [Installing Modules](https://www.drupal.org/documentation/install/modules-themes/modules-7 "Drupal.org, installing modules").
 [This links directly to Drupal’s existing documentation.]

 ### Linking to Drupal Modules or WordPress Plugins
 When creating a link to a plugin or module, link only the name of the plugin or module and not the word "plugin" or "module".
+Please use the official plugin or module name within the link, not the slug.
 **Correct**:
-Install and activate the [OneLogin](https://wordpress.org/plugins/onelogin-saml-sso/) plugin on your WordPress site.
+Install and activate the [OneLogin SAML SSO](https://wordpress.org/plugins/onelogin-saml-sso/) plugin on your WordPress site.

 **Incorrect**:
 Install and activate the [OneLogin plugin](https://wordpress.org/plugins/onelogin-saml-sso/) on your WordPress site.